-[Officer comment: as the applicant's agent has rejected that there is a direct link between the wider highway works offer and the proposed development it is considered that anything over the necessary alterations to the London Road access to the site anything more cannot be said to fairly and reasonably relate in scale and kind to the proposed development.]
+[Officer comment: as the applicant's agent has rejected that there is a direct link between the wider highway works offer and the proposed development it is considered that anything over the necessary alterations to the London Road access to the site anything more cannot be said to fairly and reasonably relate in scale and kind to the proposed development

-- 4.7 Therefore as with any planning application Members must, having regard to all material planning considerations, including the professional advice offered within this report, determine whether the recommendation offered reflects the weighting that Members give to all of the relevant considerations.
-In doing this it is reiterated that Members cannot have regard to the 'wider highway works offer'. - 4.8 Officers do not feel the recommendation offered at the end of this report is 'on balance' as the policy objection is so strong as there is a clear conflict with the adopted local plan.
+- 4.7 In their consideration of the proposals Members are advised to have regard to all relevant material planning considerations, including the professional advice offered within this report.
+But that weight should not be afforded to to the 'wider highway works offer'. - 4.8 Officers do not feel the recommendation offered at the end of this report is 'on balance' as the policy objection is so strong as there is a clear conflict with the adopted local plan.
 Planning law (section 38(6) of the Planning & Compulsory Purchase Act 2004) requires that applications for planning permission must be determined in accordance with the development plan (adopted local plan) unless material considerations indicate otherwise. - 4.9 The full text of all of the supporting material received is available to view on the Council's website. - 4.10 The applicant has submitted supporting letter in which he describes the state of the economy and business market sector in Colchester based on his experience of developing employment uses in the Town.
-He makes a case for allowing this development as a departure.
-That letter is reproduced in the appendix. - 4.11 The application is supported by a range of documents including design brief; archaeological assessment; planning statement; lighting strategy, health impact assessment; heritage statement; sustainability statement; employment land assessment, ecological assessment, and transport assessment.
+He makes a case for allowing this development as a departure. - 4.11 The application is supported by a range of documents as per the earlier item.